makreth/UCIWebApp/README.md

 # UCIWebApp
-This is Duncan Shepherd's small project portfolio, designed specifically to apply for the Web Developer position at UCI.
+This is Duncan Shepherd's small project portfolio.

 You can find the functioning website hosted by github at https://makreth.github.io/UCIWebApp/